Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis

 \subsection{Evaluation}

-We test our framework on DTU \cite{Aanaes_2016_Large}, which is an indoor dataset that contains images of 124 scenes taken from a camera mounted on an industrial robot arm.
+We test our framework on the DTU dataset \citep{aanaes_2016_large}, an indoor dataset that contains images of 124 scenes taken from a camera mounted on an industrial robot arm.
 All scenes share the same camera trajectories, with ground-truth point clouds captured via structured light.

-We evaluate our new approach on the DTU dataset and record the Chamfer distance in Table~\ref{tab:dtu_geo}.
-We show competitive results alongside the leading state-of-the-art SGS methods.
-Across all scenes in the test set, we report highly competitive metrics against the current state of the art.
-Notably, our method seems particularly sensitive to specific scenes with texture-less and non-Lambertian surfaces.
-Qualitative results can be seen in Fig.~\ref{fig:dtu_qual}.